 American computational biologist Bette Korber thinks V2 is working toward a “fitness advantage.”
 American virologist Stanley Perlman, “It certainly looks more readily transmissible.
 Viruses mutate to become more transmissible, but not generally to become more virulent (unless this enhances transmissibility).”
 “It is in the virus’ interest to infect more people but not to kill them because a virus depends on the host for food and for shelter,” remarked infectious disease researcher Paul Tambyah.

-V2 has many varieties, and the virus continues to evolve to improve its infectiousness.
-In November 2020, more contagious varieties were discovered in England and South Africa.
+V2 has many variants, and the virus continues to evolve to improve its infectiousness.
 V2 “differs not only on a country and regional basis but even among cities,” reports Turkish virologist Sadrettin Pençe.
 “The evolution and demography are complex,” adds American biostatistician Marc Suchard.
-This variability potentially lessens the reliability of tests and the prospect of a vaccine having any longevity in effectiveness.
+This variability lessens the reliability of tests and the prospect of a vaccine having any longevity in effectiveness.

-Virologists suspect that recent V2 varieties are partly aimed at making children “as equally susceptible as adults,” said English virologist Wendy Barclay.
+Virologists suspect that recent V2 variants are partly aimed at making children “as equally susceptible as adults,” said English virologist Wendy Barclay.

 V2’s wiles in asymptomatic transmission seems something of a conundrum because the symptoms in its victims, when they do appear, are so diverse and can be devastating: affecting both respiratory and circulatory systems.
 While increasing infectiousness is relatively easy, as V2 exemplifies, it takes a long time for a virus to learn how to minimize its damage to its host system.
 Compassion is not a viral priority.